-Where practical the following biological material and capture data will be collected for each individual sampled: gonad (for sexing, maturation, atresia and spawning frequency determination); whole migratory nucleus hydrated ovary sampling (for batch fecundity); sagittal otoliths and the first spinoform ray of the first dorsal fin (for age determination); fork length of fish (nearest cm); weight of fish (nearest g); capture location (longitude and latitude); capture time; vessel name and flag; port sampled or observer sampled; fishing method and set information (eg. hook/net depth); sea surface temperature (SST) when available.
+Where practical the following biological material and capture data will be collected for each individual sampled: gonad (for sexing, maturation, atresia and spawning frequency determination, batch fecundity); sagittal otoliths and if feasible the first spinoform ray of the first dorsal fin (for age determination); fork length of fish (nearest cm); weight of fish (nearest g); capture location (longitude and latitude); capture time; vessel name and flag; port sampled or observer sampled; fishing method and set information (eg. hook/net depth); sea surface temperature (SST) when available.
 Histological methods (Schaefer et al. 2005, Sun et al. 2006) should be applied to determine sex, maturity state and spawning status.
 Batch fecundity should be estimated using the hydrated oocyte method (Schaefer et al. 2005, Sun et al. 2006).
+Ovaries which have visibly enlarged oocytes will be initially selected and following microscopic examination should they be determined to have migratory nucleus they should then be used for estimating batch fecundity.
 Preparation and ageing of otoliths should follow the methods outlined in Farley et al. (2006) and Schaefer et al. (2005).
 For dorsal spines the methods should follow those outlined in Sun et al. (2001).